HormigaDev/r-backups/README.md

 ## Configuration

-For the CLI to work correctly, you must have the following environment variables configured in a `.env` file in the directory where you will use the CLI or in the system's environment variables.
+For the CLI to work correctly, you must have the following environment variables configured in a `.r-backups` file in the directory where you will use the CLI or in the system's environment variables.

 ```ini
 DATABASE_HOST=<host>